-During resurfacing works, there is potential for temporary impacts on the water environment.
+There is potential for temporary impacts on the water environment.
 Potential changes in water quality from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain or tidal movements) during works have the potential to have a direct or indirect effect on the surrounding waterbodies.
-In addition, consultation with SEPA has confirmed that a Registration level of authorisation is required under the CAR legislation to permit the proposed works.
+In addition, consultation with SEPA has confirmed that a Registration level of authorisation is required under the Controlled Activities Regulations (CAR) legislation to permit some of the proposed works.
 The works have been authorised by SEPA as Activity O Grey bank reinforcement.
-All conditions of the Registration will be adhered to during works.
+All conditions of the Registration and relevant GBRs will be adhered to during works.
 The following mitigation measures will be put in place to reduce the risk of pollution incidents as a result of works: